SIT315 - Concurrent and Distributed Programming

 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

-2 x 1 hour class per week, 1 x 2 hour seminar per week.
+2 x 1 hour online lecture per week, 1 x 2 hour seminar per week.

 In this unit students will expand their programming skills beyond procedural and object-oriented methods covered in earlier units, investigating parallel and distributed, as well as real-time systems programming.
 Through both study of theoretical aspects of programming languages and hands-on practicals on these programming paradigms, students will develop an understanding, skills and expertise in choosing and implementing the right programming paradigms to tackle the computational problems at hand.

 To be eligible to obtain a pass in this unit, students must meet certain milestones as part of the portfolio.

 Fees and charges vary depending on the type of fee place you hold, your course, your commencement year, the units you choose to study and their study discipline, and your study load.